vmray/ms-defender-azure/README.md

   2. Azure function app `VMRayDefender` checks if the alert contains a file or a URL and checks if the file hash or the URL has already been analyzed by VMRay.
   3. If the hash/URL was already analysed, the system checks the setting VmrayResubmitAfter (default 7 days). if the last submission was older than this value, it resubmits the sample to VMRay.
 If not it uses results from previous submission.
   4. For file, Azure function app `VMRayDefender` requests the file from Microsoft Defender by starting a live response session.
 For URL, it gets it directly from the alert evidence.
-  5. For File, Microsoft Defender starts a live response session that run PowerShell code on the endpoint.
+  5. For file, Microsoft Defender starts a live response session that run PowerShell code on the endpoint.
 The PowerShell moves the files out of quarantine to a temporary folder before sending to Azure storage(vmray-defender-quarantine-files) container.
-  6. For File, Azure function app `VMRayDefender` monitors the Azure storage(vmray-defender-quarantine-files) container and submits the quarantine file to VMRay.
+  6. For file, Azure function app `VMRayDefender` monitors the Azure storage(vmray-defender-quarantine-files) container and submits the quarantine file to VMRay.
   7. Azure function app `VMRayDefender` will wait till the submission of the file or URL is completed.
 When the VMRay analysis is done VMRay results are sent back to the Azure function app `VMRayDefender`.
   8. The Azure function app `VMRayDefender` post the results as a note within the relevant defender alert.
   9. If configured to send IOCs, the Azure function app `VMRayDefender` provides the IOCs as the indicators to Microsoft Defender that use them for automatically alerting or blocking.